-"Objective 3.1: Collaborate with Regional Destination Management Organizations, and other key stakeholders, partners, and communities to align and focus on collective marketing and destination development efforts."
+Objective 3.1: Collaborate with Indigenous Tourism BC, regional, city, community and sector organizations, and other key partners and communities to align and focus on collective marketing and destination development efforts.

-• Destination BC will continue to work with the Ministry of Tourism, Arts, Culture and Sport and the RDMOs on the strategic planning and reporting of the Destination Development Program to ensure alignment with provincial tourism priorities outlined in the Strategic Framework for Tourism in B.C. and Destination BC's 'Invest in Iconics' strategy.
+Continue to work with the Ministry of Tourism, Arts, Culture and Sport and the Regional Destination Management Organizations (RDMOs) on the strategic planning and reporting of the Destination Development Program, to ensure alignment with provincial tourism priorities outlined in the Strategic Framework for Tourism in British Columbia, and Destination BC's 'Invest in Iconics' strategy

-This "Background and Objectives - General" section will be reassessed each year against annual updates to the Destination BC Service Plan and Mandate Letter and any changes in Destination BC's Corporate Strategy or legislated purpose, or both, and updated accordingly by way of amendment to this Agreement.
+This "Background and Objectives - General" section will be reassessed each year against annual updates to the Destination BC Service Plan and Mandate Letter, annual Division operating plans and any changes in Destination BC's Corporate Strategy or legislated purpose, or both, and updated accordingly by way of amendment to this Agreement.